curl/curl/docs/GOVERNANCE.md

 ### Merge advice

-When you are merging patches/PRs...
+When you are merging patches/pull requests...

 - make sure the commit messages follow our template
 - squash patch sets into a few logical commits even if the PR did not, if